ghoomfrog/silili/README.md

 You can use helper words to make it more specific:

-*man man ana wa anta* — people me and/or you — me and you
+*ala ju ana wa anta* — whole of me and/or you — me and you

 *un ana wa anta* — one me and/or you  — me or you